Fear of Flying Self-Help: Can You Overcome It Without Therapy?

 The Research: Self-Help CBT Actually Works

 The evidence is clearer than most people realize.
-Cognitive behavioral therapy (CBT) for specific phobias—the clinical category that includes fear of flying—shows 50–70% effectiveness in self-help format, compared to 70–85% with a therapist present.
+Cognitive behavioral therapy (CBT) for specific phobias, the clinical category that includes fear of flying, shows strong effectiveness comparable to in-person exposure in self-help format, compared to 70–85% with a therapist present.

 That gap is smaller than most people expect.
 Here's why: